apache/tajo/tajo-docs/src/main/sphinx/functions/hivefunc.rst

 ============================

 Hive uses *Writable* type of Hadoop in functions, but Tajo uses its internal *Datum* type.
-Because Tajo doesn't support pluggable type system yet, only some Writable types are supported currently.
+Because Tajo doesn't support a kind of pluggable type system yet, only some Writable types are supported currently by internal converting.
 They are listed below.

 ==================== =========